Youth Horseback Riding Lessons

 Little Buckaroo Pony Camp

-Little Buckaroo Pony Camp is an ALL DAY camp geared for the younger camper who is developing an interest in horseback riding.
-This camp will use ponies to teach campers 5-7 years old the basics of riding through fun games and riding drills.
+Little Buckaroo Pony Camp is geared for the younger camper who is developing an interest in horseback riding.
+This camp will use ponies to teach young campers the basics of riding through fun games and riding drills.
 The campers will ride the same ponies each day, learning the breed, color, and characteristics of their pony.
 Little Buckaroo Pony Camp is a great way to introduce your child to animals and summer camp.
-Each week will offer horse-related and camp activities: arts and crafts, tie-dyeing, hikes, games, songs, and ponies.
-In addition to this fantastic week, a special horse show will be held on Friday each week beginning at 3:00 pm (ALL DAY).
+Each week will offer horse-related and camp activities: arts and crafts, tie-dyeing, hikes, games, songs and ponies.
+In addition to this fantastic week, a special horse show will be held on Friday each week beginning at 3:00 pm.
 Each camper will have a chance to share what they have learned and experienced throughout the week.
-Campers' families and friends are welcome to attend.
+Campers’ families and friends are welcome to attend.

 Saddle Up Camp

-Experience the thrill of riding your own horse for a week!
 If your child has always wanted to ride their own horse, this is the camp for them.
-Campers will be learning mounting and dismounting, proper spacing while riding, reversing, extended walking, and some trotting if the group is ready.
-Whenever the campers are not riding, they will be learning all about horses from hoof to tail, including a visit from a veterinarian and a natural horsemanship demonstration.
-Campers will learn about specific horse disciplines, which are different types and styles of riding.
-They will also learn about the breeds associated with each discipline and where they originated.
+Campers will be learning mounting and dismounting, proper spacing while riding, reversing, the extended walk, and some trotting, if the group is ready.
+Whenever the campers are not riding, they are learning all about horses from hoof to tail, including a visit from a veterinarian, and a natural horsemanship demonstration.
+Campers will also learn about specific horse breeds, where they originate, and why the breeds came to have purpose in that area.
+Our camp also includes traditional activities such as games, movies, tie-dyeing, educational hikes, and more!
+This camp experience is equivalent to Level 1 Western– Saddle Up and Level 2 Western–Bits and Reins in the Lockwood Group Riding Lesson Program.

 Blazing Saddles Advanced Camp

 The morning session starts off with riding in the arena.
 Campers will build on the concept of independent body movement, learn to trot independently, and practice maintaining proper body position.
 They will learn transitions between gaits, and to regulate speed with a check and release.
 The afternoon session will be on the trails.
-Topics covered include trail ride safety, and learning to read your horse.
-Each week will offer horse-related and camp activities including a vet talk, natural horsemanship demonstration, arts and crafts, tie-dyeing, and games.
+Topics covered include trail ride safety and learning to read your horse.
+Each week will offer horse-related and camp activities including a vet talk, natural horsemanship demonstration, educational hikes, arts and crafts, tie-dyeing, games, and more!

-Prerequisite: Successful completion of Level 2 Western–Bits and Reins or Saddle Up Camp.
+PREREQUISITE: Successful completeion of Level 2 Western–Bits and Reins or Saddle Up Camp.
 If successful completion is in question, call for a skill placement test.